ALive95/SA-NODEs-JAX/README.md

 by Ziqian Li and Kang Liu and Lorenzo Liverani (myself) and Enrique Zuazua.

-A big contribution to this code was given by **Matthys J. Steynberg (@MJSteynberg)**.
-He was the one who originally developed the JAX code for NODEs.
+A crucial contribution to this code was given by **Matthys J. Steynberg (@MJSteynberg)**.
+He was the one who originally developed the whole JAX pipeline for SANODEs.

 ## Overview